DMV Point System in PennsylvaniaCompare Car Insurance Quotes in 3 Steps

-1. Start Your Quote:Page Overview
+1. Enter Your Zip:Page Overview

 A first-time accumulation of six points means you'll have to pass a written exam based on safe driving practices, department sanctions, and related safety issues.

 If you do not pass this exam within 30 days, your license will be suspended until you pass the test.
-If you do pass this test within the designated 30 days, two points will be removed from your driving record.
+If you do pass this test within the designated 30 days, 2 points will be removed from your driving record.

 A second-time accumulation of six points means you'll have to attend a PennDOT department hearing.
 Don't test this ultimatum.
 Failing to appear will result in an immediate 60-day suspension.
 At the hearing, an examiner will review your driving record.

 Based on his or her decision, you will be slapped with a 15-day suspension and be required to pass a special on-road driving examination.
 Two points will be removed from your driving record if you pass the test within 30 days or after you serve your suspension.

 A third- or subsequent accumulation of six points means you'll be notified of a mandatory PennDOT department hearing.
 A hearing examiner will review your record and decide whether or not to impose a 30-day suspension.
 Failure to appear will result in an immediate suspension that won't be lifted until you attend a hearing.